latifaabdullayeva/Thesis/Readme.md

+# Project Title
-# Understanding Autonomous Device Behavior in a Social Internet of Things environment though Personality Traits
+Understanding Autonomous Device Behavior in a Social Internet of Things environment though Personality Traits

 * The source code repository of a project is at [GitHub](https://github.com/latifaabdullayeva/AutonomousSystemThesis)